hakavlad/nohang/README.md

 ## Contribution

-Use cases, feature requests and any questions are [welcome](https://github.com/hakavlad/nohang/issues).
+- Use cases, feature requests and any questions are [welcome](https://github.com/hakavlad/nohang/issues).
+- Pull requests in `dev` branch are welcome.

 ## Changelog